 Q: Did prior owners use the Manor House as a Country Inn?

 The next owners again focused on lodging revenue while still hosting retreats and events.
 They also invested in property updates.
-However, the COVID-19 pandemic impacted tourism, as well as Infinity Hall and all nearby hospitality properties, including the Inn, thereby inclining them to sell.
-Three Stewards Real Estate LLC purchased the property in 2022 after it had been on the market for over a year.
+However, the COVID-19 pandemic impacted tourism, including Infinity Hall and all nearby hospitality properties, including the Inn, thereby inclining them to sell.

 Q: Does The Manor House currently host guests?
 Does it offer outdoor recreation and services to those guests today?